DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 will be instantiated by Spring automatically and we can use ```userRepo``` in our Components to access User data in DiscoursDB.
 For more information about Spring Data JPA, have a look at the [reference documentation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/).

+The responsibility of a converter is then to load the source data, produce a mapping to the DiscourseDB schema and then store it in DiscourseDB using the required Data Repositories.

+Currently, all DiscourseDB Core repositories provide CRUD operations.
+In most cases, it is necessary to add custom data access methods to the repositories when mapping data to DiscourseDB.
+In that case, these methods are to be added to the Repository interfaces in ```edu.cmu.cs.lti.discoursedb.core.repository``` in the [discoursedb-model](https://github.com/DiscourseDB/discoursedb-model) project.
+Documentation for this will be added to the discoursedb-model project.
+A detailed description of how to define data access and query methods can already be found [here](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.details).

 The forum conversion is split into three phases.
 Each phase corresponds to a separate component.

 ### Phase 1